Offshore Bonds - Do I Need One?

-Offshore bonds have been marketed to expats for years, with thousands being lured by promises of tax-free investing in offshore locations such as the Isle of Man, Jersey and Guernsey, with very mixed results.
+Offshore bonds have been marketed overseas for years.
+Thousands of expats have been lured by promises of tax-free investing in offshore locations such as the Isle of Man, Jersey and Guernsey, often with very mixed results.
+With cheaper and more flexible expat investment platforms now available, if an advisor recommends you an offshore bond, the question should should ask is why?

-Old Mutual International, Friends Provident International, RL 360 and Utmost (Generali) are among the most common offshore bond providers which used correctly, can be effective tax wrappers.
-However, the charges can facilitate the payment of large upfront commissions to advisors, often reducing motivation to manage portfolios prudently in the future.
+Old Mutual International (Quilter), Friends Provident International, RL 360 and Utmost (Generali) are popular names among offshore bond providers which, when used correctly, can be effective tax wrappers.
+However, the charging structures can facilitate the payment of large upfront commissions to advisors which in turn, reduce motivation to manage portfolios prudently, lock you into the investment and erode returns as a result.

-These fixed charges can be removed completely and instead, a fee-based advisor can agree a flexible structure with you, leaving only minimal costs to pay for the bond and the advisor's fees which can be revoked if you are not satisfied with the service they provide.
+Crucially, the fixed charges of offshore bonds can be removed completely.
+Instead, your advisor can agree a flexible structure giving you penalty-free access to capital only custody and advisor fees to pay, which can be revoked if you are not satisfied with the service you receive.

 British expats in particular can benefit from bonds when repatriating.
-Before returning, you'll be required to 'endorse' your bond with the provider and thereafter, you'll be entitled to an annual 5% tax-deferred income in addition to a lump sum equal to 5% for every year the bond has been open.
+Before returning, you are required to 'endorse' your bond with the provider and thereafter, you'll be entitled to an annual 5% tax-deferred income in addition to a lump sum equal to 5% for every year the bond has been open.

 The 5% income is taken from the 'initial invested capital' until it is exhausted over 20 years - ie. 5% x 20 years = 100%.
 Thereafter you'll be deemed to withdrawing gains and taxed at your marginal rate.
 Withdrawals greater than 5% of the initial investment will also be taxed.